open-synergy/opnsynid-stock-logistics-warehouse/stock_operation_type_create_menu/README.rst

 Usage
 =====
 To use this module, you need to:

-    #.
-Go to menu *Warehouse -> Configuration -> Types of Operation
+1. Go to menu *Warehouse -> Configuration -> Types of Operation*
-    #.
-Select one record on the list or create a new record
+2. Select one record on the list or create a new record
-    #.
-On bottom of form, klik a button named *Create Menu*
+3. On bottom of form, klik a button named *Create Menu*

 Credits
 =======